Wicked at the Apollo Theatre

 Matching Dearman chord for chord is Gina Beck, who stars as Glinda, the Good Witch.
 The self-absorbed character provides a comical edge to the narrative’s sombre themes, ensuring an uplifting experience for the audience.
 However, if it were merely left to humour and vocal acrobatics to carry the show, Wicked, like many other musicals before it, could quickly grow stale.
 It’s the clever interweaving of established players, including the Wicked Witch of the East (Katie Rowley Jones) and the Wizard (Keith Bartlett), with fresh faces such as Fiyero (Ben Freeman), Madame Morrible (Harriet Thorpe) and the beleaguered Munchkin Boq (Sam Lupton), that reinvents Oz as a fascinating new place for exploration all over again.
 Therein lies the real allure of Wicked, turning the familiar on its head to create something new, yet relatable.

 With breathtaking sets and extraordinary costumes added to a mesmerising cast, beautiful songs and endearing new characters, the magic that weaves together this spellbinding tale is exceedingly rare and unlikely to wane anytime soon.
 Wicked, it seems, is simply too good.

-Wicked is on at the Apollo Victoria Theatre, for further information or to book visit here.
+Wicked is at the Apollo Victoria Theatre.
+For further information or to book visit the show’s website here.

 Watch a trailer for Wicked here: